This post may contain affiliate links. Please see my disclosure policy for details.

 - From Cambodia’s Phnom Penh – Ho Chi Minh – It will take around 7 hours and is a much easier ride.
 This includes a border control stop and the $1 stamp duty too.

-Despite the length of the journey, the coaches are good quality and stop regularly for breaks.
+Despite the length of the journey, the coaches are of good quality and stop regularly for breaks.

 Top tips for visiting Vietnam before you go!